kalavattam/2023_tutorial_ChIP-seq/tutorial.md

         echo "Available Julia binaries:"
         type -a julia
     else
-        error_and_return "Julia is not in the PATH." fi fi
+        error_return "Julia is not in the PATH." fi fi